MathiasLachner/Portfolio/weather-app/README.md

-Here is the complete README file with all the sections included, ready to be copied and pasted into your GitHub repository:

 # Weather App

 This is a simple weather application that allows users to check the current weather in any city around the world.
 The app fetches real-time weather data from the [WeatherAPI](https://www.weatherapi.com/) and displays the temperature, condition, and more.